SDyas/University_BSc_Computer_Science/README.md

 * ### Data Science Algorithms and Tools

-    Using KNIME to explore data manipulation algorithms and tools e.g. clustering, dimensionality reduction, and classification.
+    Using KNIME to explore algorithms and tools for data analysis e.g. clustering, dimensionality reduction, decision tree etc.

 * ### Final Year Project

-    Using genetic programming to explore automation of player testing in order to adapt game systems for the visually impaired.
+    "Feature Testing With Artificial Intelligence and Genetic Programming"

     Written in C# within Unity, with data analysis conducted via Python.

 * ### Natural Language Processing

-    Using Python to predict the sentiment of given text through the training of unsupervised classifiers e.g. logistic regression, neural networks.
+    Using Python to predict the sentiment of given text, assessing the accuracy of each classifier used e.g. logistic regression, neural network, support vector machine  etc.

 * ### Virtual Reality